ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.02/+calendar.md

 ## 08

 [[Reddit](https://www.reddit.com/r/LifeProTips/comments/lezefi/lpt_you_will_want_different_things_at_different/)] You will want different things at different stages of life.
-It’s okay, and don’t feel like you’re disappointing your “past self” for wanting something different.
+It's okay, and don't feel like you're disappointing your "past self" for wanting something different.

 ## 09